The Vermont Statutes Online

 (8) Include in any contract for electronic products and services provisions that:

 (A) Protect the security and integrity of VGIS information and of information systems that are shared by public agencies.

 (B) Indemnify or limit the liability, if any, of the State of Vermont.

 (9) Notify the State Librarian of the electronic services and products offered to the public.
 The notification must include a summary of the available format options and the cost of such products and services.

-(10) Retain archive copies and act as a distributor for any State agency, as well as for other public and private entities, which prepares GIS data or electronic products which are compatible with, useful to, and shared with VGIS.
+(10) Retain archive copies and act as a distributor for any State agency, as well as for other public and private entities, that prepares GIS data or electronic products that are compatible with, useful to, and shared with VGIS.

 (A) formulation of a "memorandum of understanding" between the organization and the Center, setting out roles and the relationship between the parties;

 (B) periodic meetings to identify opportunities for improvement of VGIS information and applications gathered or used by the organization;

 (C) identification of funding strategies, technical procedures, data conversion plans, and application development projects in which the Center can be of assistance to the organization.

 (12) Provide to regional planning commissions, State agencies, and the general public orthophotographic imagery of the State at a scale appropriate for the production and revision of town property maps.
 Periodically, such digital imagery shall be updated to capture land use changes, new settlement patterns, and such additional information as may have become available to the Director or the Center.